unm-historiography/metahistory/essays/thematic/eurocentrism.md

   source-url="https://it.wikipedia.org/wiki/File:Europe_in_the_world_(red)_(W3).svg"
 %}

 In order to understand eurocentrism, we must first understand a different question: What is Europe?
 That might seem like an obvious question, Europe is a continent east of the Atlantic Ocean.
-Physically, yes, Europe is a continent, but let's dive into the previous sentence a bit more.
+Geologically, yes, Europe is a continent, but let's dive into the previous sentence a bit more.
 "Europe is a continent _east_ of the Atlantic," why _east_?
 How was that orientation determined?
 Who decided what was _east_ and what was _west_?
 This simple view of our contemporary map is a remnant of a Eurocentric past, drawing Europe as the original focus of the globe.

 Inherently, the term 'Eurocentric' is easy to parse, 'euro' is Europe and 'centric' is center.
 Simply, it is that Europe is seen and has historically seen itself as the center of the world, or the focus (more so than the geographical center), and the only 'west' before encountering the Americas, naturally designating all other sectors as 'north', 'south', 'east', or 'west' from that focal point.
 But, there is much more to Eurocentrism than locality.
 Europe is also a concept itself.
 Much like Eurocentrism, Europe is an idea that a group of people collectively came to understand and agree upon.
 This idea formed into a culture, with certain values and practices which differentiated it from other cultures, until eventually coinciding with a specific image in our heads of what it means to _be 'European'_.

-Eurocentrism encompasses many Western concepts (and there very real effects), including colonialism, capitalism, Christianity, racism, patriarchy, and countless other cultural and historical identifiers.
-However, Eurocentrism itself is not individually any of these concepts, but rather the amalgamation of the hegemonic entity of European culture which through time has influenced the world to such a degree that perspectives have been skewed to view Europe as "better", "more civilized", "more developed", or as a "First World Country" in comparison to non-European regions.
+Eurocentrism encompasses many Western concepts (and there very real effects), including colonialism, capitalism, monotheism, racism, patriarchy, and countless other cultural and historical identifiers.
+However, Eurocentrism itself is not individually any of these concepts, but rather the amalgamation of the hegemonic entity of European culture which through time has influenced the world to such a degree that perspectives have skewed to view Europe as "better", "more civilized", "more developed", or as a "First World Country" in comparison to non-European regions.
 Eurocentrism has acted as both the motivation for and the outcome of many of these listed concepts, giving it its complex, multilayered identity.

 ## Origins to Present